Roberto Aguirre-Sacasa: Early life

-Aguirre-Sacasa then applied to the Yale School of Drama, from which he graduatd in 2003.
+Aguirre-Sacasa then applied to the Yale School of Drama, from which he graduated in 2003.

 Early plays during his first year at Yale include Say You Love Satan, "a romantic comedy spoof of the Omen movies," and The Muckle Man, "a serious family drama with supernatural overtones," good reviews on summer productions of those helped him get a professional agent.
 Rough Magic, an interpretation of Shakespeare's The Tempest in which Caliban escapes from Prospero's island and finds himself in present day New York City, was produced during his last year at Yale.

 Career

 Playwriting

 On April 4, 2003, Dad's Garage Theatre Company in Atlanta was scheduled to debut Aguirre-Sacasa's new play, Archie's Weird Fantasy, which depicted Riverdale's most famous resident coming out of the closet and moving to New York.
 The day before the play was scheduled to open, Archie Comics issued a cease and desist order, threatening litigation if the play proceeded as written.
 Dad's Garage artistic director Sean Daniels said, "The play was to depict Archie and his pals from Riverdale growing up, coming out and facing censorship.
 Archie Comics thought if Archie was portrayed as being gay, that would dilute and tarnish his image."
 It opened a few days later as "Weird Comic Book Fantasy" with the character names changed.
 Aguirre-Sacasa would later develop the Riverdale television series as well as becoming Archie Comics' chief creative officer.

 Other plays produced in 2003 were The Mystery Plays in New York, which had won a writing award the previous year from the Kennedy Center, and a hit production of Say You Love Satan at the 2003 New York International Fringe Festival.

 Playwriting continued along with comic-book writing, with several productions of new and old works.
 In 2006, his semi-autobiographical Based on a Totally True Story (about a comic-book writer/playwright struggling with new-found success and boyfriend problems) was staged at the prestigious Manhattan Theatre Club in New York.
 When asked by The Advocate, "Which came first, being a comic-book geek or being gay?" he answered, "I would say I was probably a comic-book geek before I knew anything about being gay or straight.
 I certainly loved superheroes before I knew I was gay..."
 He also noted the play was, "thankfully", not about his current boyfriend.